 PRP Therapy is a form of regenerative therapy used to stimulate healing and help patients recover from injuries and painful orthopedic conditions.

 The platelets in the PRP are activated and release growth factors, which may impact processes like cell differentiation, new blood vessel formation, and connective tissue formation.
-PRP is used to restore your ligament and tendon proteins and may strengthen cartilage to provide future resistance.
+PRP may play a role in the remodeling of bone and soft tissues such as ligaments and tendons.

-At the Center for Sports & Regenerative Orthopedics, we use PRP Therapy to address conditions including:
+At the Center for Sports & Regenerative Orthopedics, we use PRP to help with several painful conditions including:

 PRP Therapy involves two main steps – PRP preparation and PRP injection.